kenny1har/simple-php-activerecord/README.md

 PHP PDO active record.
 Simple, low memory and fast for those who wants high performance ORM / Active Record.

 No configuration file.
 There is no association, aggregation support.
 Please use the get($pk) function for the reference object.

-JOIN, GROUP BY, complex WHERE, please use the execute($sql) function.
+JOIN, GROUP BY, ORDER BY, complex WHERE, please use the execute($sql) function.
+This will enable more powerful logic in SQL without any restriction in the ORM.

 query($sql) is almost the same as execute($sql), except query($sql) will map the result to the object while the execute($sql) will return PDOStatement object.